 - a.
 Attendance is taken at each class session and figures into the course grade. - b.
-Many class sessions involve PowerPoint and the Internet-presentations, discussions, and group activities that students cannot adequately duplicate if they miss class.
+Many class sessions involve presentations, discussions, and group activities that students cannot adequately duplicate if they miss class.
 Therefore, class attendance is very important.

 6. Faculty Contact